Plaque of John K. Eareckson at US National Wrestling Hall of Fame

-By the time I came along in the late ’60’s, there were more STORIES of great wrestling meets than meets themselves.
+By the time I came along in the late ’60’s, there were more STORIES of great wrestling meets than live meets themselves.
 Still, it was a good place for a kid to get a good workout and learn a few moves from the veterans of foreign battles on the mat.
 The trick was to find someone ready, willing and able to pair up with you.

 It was 1967 and I had entered an AAU wrestling tournament.
 At 5’4″ and 130 pounds, I needed to lose seven pounds to make weight.
 There was no one my size at the Y, so Dad suggested that I ask the “grey haired guy” sitting on the edge to wrestle.
 He was about my height.
-His name was “Johnny” and he agreed to show me a few moves.
+He said his name was “Johnny” and he agreed to show me a few moves.
 I don’t remember any moves in particular, but I did a lot of sweating and grunting.
 When I was on bottom, Johnny grabbed me tight.
 I struggled to get away but couldn’t move.
 He had six-pack abs, a barrel chest and arms like a wiry snakes.
 No matter what I tried, sit out, stand up or switch, he had a counter to that escape.
 I spent a lot of time looking up at the rafters, bridging, and trying to get wrist control, to no avail.
 When I finally dragged my butt off the mat, Dad asked, “So how old do you think that guy is?”
 “I don’t know,” I said, “But he’s like wrestling a brick wall.”

 His name was Johnny K. Eareckson.

 My dad, Laurie Hooper, was 43 years old at the time and he had given up rolling around on the mats with his sons, because of two bad shoulders and a slipped disc in his back.
 Eareckson was 67.
 How could a guy 24 years older than my dad have the stamina to go a round on the mat with anyone?
 Johnny said he liked doing mat work, because it was not as punishing on his knees as takedowns were.